aadulan/year_4/math_ed/reading.md

     - can plot graphs, can explore values very quickly
   - Programming
     - if they want to program they need to understand the math well and to think logically

+## Week 7 Reading

+### Teaching Mathematics in Secondary Schools

+#### What does it mean to understand something and how do we know when it has happened?

+> knowing and understanding have different meanings

+##### Understanding as a state

+- common for new teachers to say they only understood something when they had to teach it
+- thinking involved in planning to teach enabled teacher to revaluate and look at it in a more deeper way, more connected
+- Marton and Saljo classify learning as
+  - surface : learning procedures, and descriptions
+  -  deep learning : about connections and relationships with previous descriptions
+- learning maths involves connecting and employing learnt procedures
+- most math peeps don't explain themselves
+- a state of understanding would include facts and figures

+##### Understanding as meaning and connection

+- skemp points out knowing what is approaite to do and when to do it, involves a different kind of understanding than knowing how to do it
+- Insturmental undertsanding vs relational understanding
+- meanings pupils develop about a concept, relationships and reasons they attach to it are inevitable.
+- give alternative ways to remeber things

+##### Growth of understanding

+- everything is connected
+- Primitive knoweldge is what is known so far, making distinctions, and using it in new ways

+##### Understanding in context

+- need to be able to apply in real life situations

+##### Understanding as overcoming obstacles

+- overcoming of particular obscatles in mathematics
+- misunderstandings

+##### what teachers mean by understanding

+- can say in own words
+- tell me how they did it
+- reconginse abilities to generalise, represent etc

+##### how do we know pupils understand

+- wriiten work, oral understanding etc we need more to show pupils understand

+##### Assesment

+- find out something about the pupils state of knowlege in order to decide what and how to teach
+- formative assesment can motivate pupils but takes away that deeper understanding

+##### methods of assemesnet

+- is the concept used where apporpitate
+- has it been adapted for use
+- explain
+- tests
+- analyssi
+- activites
+-